 On macOS, first install Homebrew, then run:

-# Erlang brew install coreutils automake autoconf openssl libyaml readline libxslt libtool unixodbc wxmac # Install Java.
-It's optional, but installing it avoids popup prompts. # If you already have Java installed, you don't need to do this brew cask install java # Node.js brew install gpg bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring
+# Install common ASDF plugin deps brew install coreutils automake autoconf openssl libyaml readline libxslt libtool # Install Erlang plugin deps brew install unixodbc wxmac # Install Java.
+It's optional, but installing it avoids popup prompts. # If you already have Java installed, you don't need to do this brew cask install java # Install Node.js plugin deps brew install gpg # Import node gpg keys # This can be flaky, as it depends on network connections to the GPG key servers # You may need to run it multiple times bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring

 See the ASDF Erlang docs for more options.

 Use ASDF to install the versions of Erlang, Elixir and Node.js specified